davidm/lua-inspect/README.txt

        `local mt = require "math"; math.sqrtt(2) -- undefined`
     * jump (goto) definition of selected variable (currently locals only in SciTE)
     * list all uses of selected variable (currently locals only in SciTE)
+    * select statement or comment containing current cursor selection (SciTE only)
     * command to rename all occurrences of selected variable (SciTE only)
     * inspect members of selected table.
     * display real-time annotations of all local variables, like an Excel/Mathcad worksheet